Blog / AI for Gyms

 The temptation to use a generic LLM for fitness planning is understandable: it's accessible, fast, and seems to solve a lot.

-But between generating an isolated routine and operating a planning system for your gym, there's an enormous difference.
-That difference impacts service consistency, staff efficiency, and ultimately, member retention.
+But between generating an isolated routine and operating a planning system for a gym, there's an enormous difference.
+That difference impacts service consistency, staff workload, and the ability to sustain personalization at scale.

-WizFit doesn't compete with LLMs.
-It surpasses them on the layer that matters for your operations.
+WizFit doesn't compete with LLMs on the conversation layer — it competes, and wins, on the operational layer that matters most for the gym.

 FAQ